JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 6. DV Mark 212 @25lbs
 7. Mojotone 212 @22lbs Unloaded
 - All of the Bluguitar cabs are special small and lightweight
+8. Tech21

+replace C90 in a mesa combo or cab with a neo speaker to cut 7lbs Neo Emi Li'l Texas or Neo Creamback

 Notes:
 - Celestion Neo speakers are 3.5lbs lighter per speaker than regular